Umemura Quadric Fibrations and Maximal Subgroups of $Cr_n(\mathbb{C})$: Introduction

 The \emph{Cremona group} $\Cr_n(\kk)$ is the group of birational transformations of the projective space $\PP^n$ over a field $\kk$.
 A classical problem in the theory of Cremona groups is the classification of their \emph{maximal connected algebraic subgroups}, that is, subgroups acting rationally on $\PP^n$ that are maximal with this property (see \cite[Definition 1.1]{Dem} for the precise definition of a rational action).
 While maximal connected algebraic subgroups and their classification are objects of interest by themselves, they also admit a nice geometric description: they correspond to automorphism groups of ``highly symmetric'' rational varieties.

-The study of maximal connected algebraic subgroups of $\Cr_n(\kk)$ dates back to the 19th century in the works of Enriques.
 Enriques \cite{Enriques} classified maximal connected algebraic subgroups of $\Cr_2(\kk)$ and showed that they are conjugate to $\Autzero(S)$, where $S = \PP^2$ or $\FF_n$ with $n\neq 1$.
 In dimension $3$ a similar classification was obtained by Umemura in a series of four papers \cite{Umemura80,Umemura82a,Umemura82b,Umemura85}.

 Blanc, Fanelli and Terpereau in \cite{BFT1, BFT2} used an approach based on the Minimal Model Program MMP to recover most of the classification of Umemura.
-More precisely, if $G$ is a connected subgroup of $\Cr_n(\kk)$ acting rationally on $\PP^n$ by Weil's regularisation theorem there is a rational variety $Z$ such that $G$ acts regularly on $Z$.
+More precisely, if $G$ is a connected subgroup of $\Cr_n(\kk)$ acting rationally on $\PP^n$, then by Weil's regularisation theorem there is a rational variety $Z$ such that $G$ acts regularly on $Z$.
 After running an MMP on $Z$, we obtain a Mori fibre space $X\to S$ with $X$ rational, together with a regular action of $G$ on $X$.

 The group $G$ is maximal if for every $G$-equivariant Sarkisov program from $X/S$ to another Mori fibre space $Y/T$, the group $\Autzero(Y)$ coincides with $G$ (see \cite{Flo20}).
 The groups appearing in the classification of maximal subgroups of $\Cr_n(\kk)$ are thus automorphism groups of Mori fibre spaces.